Portsoken (electoral ward): 2014 by-election

+Aldermanic elections

-2017 Aldermanic by-election
+2017 by-election

-Michael Bear became Alderman in 2005 and resigned in 2017.
-This led to the first Aldermanic election in the City of London Corporation contested by the Labour Party.
+The by-election took place on 14 December 2017.
+Michael Bear became alderman in 2005 and resigned in 2017.
+This led to the first aldermanic election in the City of London Corporation contested by the Labour Party.

 The election was won by Prem Goyal, founder of the All People's Party, although he stood as an independent.